ibm-cloud-architecture/icp-ocp-migration-guide/migration_strategy.md

 #### Jenkins server migration

 One scenario that bears mentioning is if the CI toolchain was deployed to ICP, typically using the community Helm chart.
-For example, In the BlueCompute case, this was done using a containerized Jenkins instance that was deployed using a Helm chart.
+For example, In the BlueCompute case, this was done using a containerized Jenkins instance.
 All of the stages in the pipelines run as containers in Kubernetes using the Kubernetes plugin.

 https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes